1. What if I don't speak English?

 We certainly encourage "catch and release", but you're welcome to catch and keep fish within limits and most of our clients do bring home fish or at least keep enough to have it prepared at their hotel restaurant or one of the other excellent La Paz restaurants.
 Believe me...

 Same procedure as above except bring some of your fish either to your hotel restaurant or any restaurant in town.
-They'll be happy to cook it up with all the fixings.
+Our own Tailhunter Restaurant on the Malecon specializes in cooking up your catch in numerous ways with all the fixings!
 This is a real treat.
+Nothing more delicious than your own freshly caught fish!
 Save some leftovers and grab extra tortillas and bring some leftovers out on the boat the next day.
-Tastes great!
+Tastes great!!

 Tailhunter International